 Adina Renee Adler of the Washington-based Global Steel Climate Council (GSCC) said recycled-content steel produced in an electric arc furnace (EAF) has proven itself as the lowest carbon footprint product.

-The GSCC, whose members include EAF steel producers, measures and reports carbon emissions in the steel industry “regardless of the production method,” said Adler.
+The GSCC, which counts EAF steel producers among its members, measures and reports carbon emissions in the steel industry regardless of the production method.

 The organization is not the only one seeking to measure and certify steel decarbonization efforts.
-Adler pointed to the Australia-based ResponsibleSteel certification standard but sounded skeptical about whether it was measuring emissions appropriately.
+Adler pointed to the Australia-based ResponsibleSteel certification standard but questioned whether it was measuring emissions appropriately.

-The GSCC staff member said both the GSCC and ResponsibleSteel recently have granted certified status to either a company or facility.
+Adler said the GSCC and ResponsibleSteel recently have granted certified status to either a company or facility.

 In GSCC’s case, its Indiana-based member company Steel Dynamics Inc. (SDI) attained GSCC certification in October.
 Adler said SDI uses about 85 percent recycled steel in its network of EAF mills and emits about 0.94 tons of carbon emissions for each 1 ton of steel it makes.

-About a week later, a ResponsibleSteel certification was announced for the Big River Steel operating unit of Pittsburgh-based United States Steel Corp.
-Big River has EAF melt shops in Arkansas, and, according to Adler, it uses 57 percent recycled content and emits 1.3 tons of carbon for each ton of steel it produces.
+In late September, a ResponsibleSteel certification was announced for the Big River Steel operating unit of Pittsburgh-based United States Steel Corp.
+Big River has EAF melt shops in Arkansas and, according to Adler, uses 57 percent recycled content and emits 1.3 tons of carbon for each ton of steel it produces.

 In addition to the GSCC and RepsonsibleSteel, Davison referred to environmental product declarations (EPDs), the London-based Science Based Targets Initiative (SBTI) and the European Union’s Carbon Border Adjustment Mechanism (CBAM) as emissions-related measuring systems to which EMR and its customers pay attention.

-George Adams, the CEO of U.S.-based SA Recycling, was unambiguous in his assessment: “Nothing reduces carbon on this planet more than recycling.”
+George Adams, CEO of Orange, California-based SA Recycling, was direct in his assessment: “Nothing reduces carbon on this planet more than recycling.”

 Adams said operators of blast furnaces are aware of techniques to reduce emissions, but he sounded unconvinced that it is a priority for some BOF operators.

-He cited U.S.-based Cleveland-Cliffs, which owns both a direct-reduced iron (DRI) facility and a network of scrap yards, as continuing to favor ore-based production because “it’s so much easier” and cost effective “to use iron ore pellets.”
+He cited U.S.-based Cleveland-Cliffs, which owns a direct-reduced iron (DRI) facility and a network of scrap yards, as continuing to favor ore-based production because “it’s so much easier” and cost-effective to use iron ore pellets.

 The U.S. overall, however, received credit from Emmanuel Katrakis of Belgium-based recycling company Galloo for its 70 percent EAF market share.
-The EU’s shift away from Russian natural gas has exacerbated a situation in which high energy costs “have hurt EAF competitiveness” on that continent, according to Katrakis.
+The EU’s shift away from Russian natural gas has exacerbated a situation in which high energy costs have hurt EAF competitiveness in Europe, according to Katrakis.

 Rolf Willeke, who gathers steel recycling statistics for the Brussels-based BIR, said despite the challenges in the recycled steel sector, the world remains hungry for the secondary commodity.
 In the first half of 2024, China—the world’s leading steel producer—consumed 5.4 percent more scrap compared with the first half of 2023.